Susceptible turfgrass: Species grown on putting greens, such as Annual Bluegrass, Bentgrass, and Bermudagrass.

 The affected turfgrass is thin, off-colour, and slow growing, while the root system is stunted with reduced volume and vigour.
 Foliar mycelium does not occur.

-Some Pythium species favour temperatures between 0°C and 10°C while others thrive in temperatures between 21°C and 32°C. Pythium root rot occurs in
+Some Pythium species favour temperatures between 0°C and 10°C whilst others thrive in temperatures between 21°C and 32°C. Pythium Root Rot occurs in

 Increase the height of cut.